chakra-ui/chakra-ui/CONTRIBUTING.md

 ### Storybook

-Build components in isolation with Storybook using `yarn storybook`
+Build components in isolation with Storybook.
+When using Storybook, the build process needs to be run separately.
+Run `yarn build && yarn preconstruct watch` in one terminal and then `yarn storybook` in a second terminal.

 ## Think you found a bug?